teamsudocode/dexter/README.md

 Ever wondered if you could talk to your computer in your natural language, and it writes the code for you, and that too in your favorite language?

-#### Dexter is an AI-based code editor that allows you to code parallely in Javascript and Python just by conversing with it.
-It supports two of the most widely used languages in the country, Hindi and English.
+#### Dexter is an AI-based code editor that allows you to code parallelly in Javascript and Python just by conversing with it.
+It supports two of the most widely used languages in the country, Hindi and, English.

 Won 1st Prize at Hack36, MNNIT Allahabad.